PuddyClub/Discord-ASync-Server/README.md

 slashCommandListener.token (String) - Security token of your Firebase server that is receiving the interactions.

 botChecker - Activate your bot's monitoring website.

+memoryChecker.interval - Interval time to send the application's memory usage update.
+Setting a null value will disable the functionality.

 ### localhost (String)
 Localhost domain that will be used in your server test.